dartmouth-cs98/Quantum-Tetris/README.md

 Today you are going to build a CRUD blog using Flask.
 While you are working through this workshop, please pay attention to the similarities and differences between what you learned when completing the blog lab.
 [Slides](https://docs.google.com/presentation/d/1v1XC6wuX_SOszyiKSqosMqEx33uaNXA5nm2-_v3kgZo/edit?usp=sharing)

 Since Flask uses Python, you also may be able to see different cases where it may be advantageous for you to use Python for your backend.
 For example, many of us in this class have experience writing in Python.
-There may be library components that you are familiar with in Python that you want to incorporate with some of your backend components, in which case it might be necessary for you to use a backend server framework.
+Also, there may be library components that you are familiar with in Python that you want to incorporate with some of your backend components, in which case it might be necessary for you to use a backend server framework.

 Please work through the steps of this workshop and flag one of us over if you have any questions.